mgsrichard/bikesharing/README.md

 ### Women and Men both commute

-You can see below that women and men are both commuting with the bikes.
+You can see below that women and men are both commuting by bike.
 Another thing you can see in the chart is that on the weekends, women are a larger percentage of riders, up to 50% during some parts of the day.
 Families and couples are probably using the bikes for fun outings.
 Commuting and family outings are not uniquely New York, so there's no reason people wouldn't use the bikes for similar trips in Des Moines.

 ![Weekdays Heatmap by Hour and Gender](https://github.com/mgsrichard/bikesharing/blob/main/Resources/6%20Weekdays%20Heatmap%20by%20hour%20and%20gender.png)

 ### Daily Use by SubScribers and Customers

 In this chart, it's easier to see the larger proportion of women riders on the weekends in both groups.
-Among customers, women make up a larger share of the riders on all days, around 50%.
+Among customers, women make up a larger share of the riders than among subscribers on all days, around 50%.
 There is no obvious rush hour in the data either for customers/non-subscribers.
 The larger share of women every day and the lack of rush hour are both consistent with customers being tourists or families and couples on outings.

 ![Daily Use by Type and Gender](https://github.com/mgsrichard/bikesharing/blob/main/Resources/7%20Daily%20use%20by%20type%20and%20gender.png)

 ### Some Bikes are Used Alot

 Here you can see that some bikes are used more than others.
 You can move the cursor under where it says "Count of bikeshare" to see how many bikes are used a lot and how many are used only a little.
 This sort of information would be useful in identifying which bikes are more likely to need maintenance.
 In general, though, it seems like bike usage is generally fairly spread out among the bikes, and it's not the case that a minority of bikes are used for a majority of the rides.
-Another takeaway here is that NYC seems to have the bike distribution well balanced so that the use of the bikes is well balanced, and that ought to be a consideration in the selection of locations and numbers of bikes deployed at those locations.
+Another takeaway here is that NYC seems to have the bike distribution well balanced so that the use of the bikes is well balanced, and that ought to be a consideration in the selection of locations and numbers of bikes deployed at locations in Des Moines.

 ![Some bikes are used alot](https://github.com/mgsrichard/bikesharing/blob/main/Resources/8%20Some%20bikes%20are%20used%20a%20lot.png)